behrica/clj-py-R-template/README.md

 ## Usage

-Clojure projects including libpython-clj + ClojisR can now be created quickly in 2 ways from the latest stable template:
+Clojure projects including libpython-clj, ClojisR and Julia-clj can now be created quickly in 2 ways from the latest stable template:

 -   **without** clj-new installed in user deps.edn